TotallyInformation/node-red-contrib-uibuilder/docs/creating-templates.md

 ---
 title: Configuring UIBUILDER Templates
-description: >
+description: |
   Describes the structure of a template package and how to deploy them.
 created: 2022-04-09 19:06:00
 lastUpdated: 2023-09-30 13:04:09
+updated: 2023-12-30 17:01:41
 ---

 UIBUILDER has a feature that lets you quickly create a web app based on a template configuration.